 Starting from the basics, this lecture introduces the students to wave model products (eg. wave height and mean propagation direction), wave spectrum analysis, long swell forecasts, extreme forecast index etc. Since these outputs (alongside data from the bouys) are the basic material marine forecasters have for forecasting and nowcasting waves in seas and especially in oceans, explaining the positive and negative sides of model outputs is very important for understanding and thus correctly using the products marine forecasters use.Go to Webcast..

-During the course time frame participants were requested to complete several mandatory assignments: 1) Elaboration of a showcase; 2) Going through learning modules and related quizzes; 3) Participation in the course forum with relevant discussions and questions.
+During the course time frame participants were requested to complete several mandatory assignments: 1) Elaboration of a showcase; 2) Going through learning modules and related quizzes; 3) Participation in course forum with relevant discussions and questions.
 The showcase was considered the main task for the course participants.
-Due to high quality of the produced showcases some were selected by experts to be published in the EUMETSAT web page.